Mohammed El Senussi: Recent developments

 Since the Gaddafi regime was removed from power in Libya, Mohammed El-Senussi has used his position as Crown Prince of Libya to advocate for a better future for the Libyan people.

 On 8 December 2011, Mohammed met with members of the Filipino government to discuss lifting the ban on deployment to Libya by the Philippine government.
 He also praised the Filipino health workers that refused to abandon their post and continued treating citizens in Tripoli during the war.

 On 6 March 2012, Eastern Libyans declared their desire for autonomy in Benghazi.
 Mohammed's relative, Ahmed al-Senussi was announced as the leader of the self-declared Cyrenaica Transitional Council.

 On 5 March 2014, the Libyan Transitional Government rehabilitated the Senussi family.
-The government's decree restored the citizenship of former king's relatives and paved the way for the return of their confiscated property.
+The government's decree restored the citizenship of the former King's relatives and paved the way for the return of their confiscated property.

 On 24 December 2014, Mohammed called on Libyans to unite and lay personal interests aside in favour of national ones, speaking publicly for the first time in over three years in a video recording.

-He was named Mohammed al-Rida (محمد الرضا) after his grandfather Mohammed al Rida El Senussi.